Afro-Curaçaoans

-Afro-Curaçaoans are people from the island of Curaçao of African descent.
+Afro-Curaçaoans are people from the island of Curaçao of fully or partially African descent.
 They make up the majority of Curaçao's population.

 Origins

-Most enslaved Africans came from West Central Africa (specifically from Loango and Cabinda Province) with over 38,000 slaves.
-The rest of the slaves were imported from Bight of Benin (over 37,000 slaves), Ghana (15,000 slaves came from this place, many of them were Ashantis), Other places in Africa (3,268 slaves) include Senegambia (over 2,000 slaves), Sierra Leone (only 669 slaves came from here), the Windward Coast (542 slaves) and the Bight of Biafra (over 1,000 slaves).
+Most enslaved Africans came from West Central Africa (specifically from Loango and Cabinda Province) with over 38,000 enslaved Africans.
+The rest of the enslaved Africans were imported from Bight of Benin (over 37,000 enslaved Africans), Ghana (15,000 enslaved Africans came from this place, many of them were Ashantis), Other places in Africa (3,268 enslaved Africans) include Senegambia (over 2,000 enslaved Africans), Sierra Leone (669 enslaved Africans), the Windward Coast (542 enslaved Africans) and the Bight of Biafra (over 1,000 enslaved Africans).